anhcraft/config/docs/Internal.md

     - String
   - Compound type:
     - Dynamic-typed, ordered array
-    - Container of ordered K-V entries (K must be string)
+    - Container of ordered K-V entries (K must be string, V must be simple typed)
-- The term _simple_ is used to distinct from _primitive_ data types which does not include string.
-String is a reference type in Java, however, it is a scalar type (simple type) in terms of configuration.

 ## Complex data types
 - Beyond the context of Dictionary, a data type is said to be complex which includes:
   - Java primitives
   - Reference types such as primitive wrappers, String, Collection, etc

-## Conversion
+## Mapping
-- The process of converting a complex data type into a simple data type is called normalization.
+- The process of mapping a complex data type into a simple data type is called normalization
-- The process of converting a simple data type into a complex data type is called denormalization.
+- The process of mapping a simple data type into a complex data type is called denormalization
-- Conversion does not guarantee consistency.
-It depends on type-adapting and value processing.

 # Factory
-- The factory is the central instance containing built-in and custom-registered components.
+- The factory is the central instance containing built-in and custom-registered components
-- The factory name prefixes with the platform name, e.g: `BukkitConfigFactory` for the `Bukkit` module.
-  - The core factory name does not have prefix
 - The factory is immutable to enforce consistency and thread-safety

 ### Normalizer
 - The normalizer is constructed from a factory
-- The purpose of the normalizer is to map a complex type into a simple type, so it can be put into a Dictionary
+- The purpose of the normalizer is to map a complex type into a simple type so it can be put into a Dictionary

 ### Denormalizer
 - The denormalizer is also constructed from a factory
 - The purpose of the denormalizer is to map a simple Java data type into the target complex type

 ### Schema Storage
-Schema(s) of classes resides in the schema.
-The option `schemaCacheCapacity` limits the number of schemas in the cache.
+- Schema(s) of classes resides in the schema
+- The option `schemaCacheCapacity` limits the number of schemas in the cache

 ## Type Adapters
-- The type adapter of complex type `T` works around complex objects of type `T` and simple objects
+- The type adapter of complex type `T` works around complex objects of type `T` or subtypes of `T` and simple objects
 - It is possible to register custom adapters or override existing adapter(s) including the built-in
 - By default, Config does automatic type-adapting by using the schema to normalize an instance into a container, and vice versa.
 However, that process does not always work (see below).
 Using type adapter, it is possible to control the process, e.g: do complex logic, scalarize the object, etc
-- Type adapter is meant provide the final result.
+- Type adapter must provide the final result.
 For example, when an object of class `T` is normalized into a Dictionary, only one type adapter that is compatible to `T` will be called.
-Type adapting is not pipeline.
-Even though, it is allowed to manually call another type-adapting.
+Type adapting is not pipelined.
+Nevertheless, it is allowed to manually call another type-adapting
 - The adapter has two main method:
   - Simplify a complex object into a simple object
   - Complexify a simple object into a complex object

 ### Special type adapters
 - Type inferencer: the only purpose is to simplify a complex object
-  - The denormalizer does not use this type adapter, instead fallback to automatic type-adapting
+  - The denormalizer skips this type adapter and fallbacks to use automatic type-adapting
 - Type annotator: the only purpose is to complexify a simple object
-  - The normalizer does not use this type adapter, instead fallback to automatic type-adapting
+  - The normalizer skips this type adapter and fallbacks to use automatic type-adapting

 ### Type adapter searching
-To find the type adapter compatible to type `T`, the factory starts searching from `T` up to the root of class hierarchy.
+- To find the type adapter compatible to an object of type `T`, the factory starts searching from `T` up to the root of class hierarchy.
 Searching ends when the type adapter at a level exists.
-If none is found, the normalizer/denormalizer does automatic type-adapting.
+If none is found, the normalizer/denormalizer does automatic type-adapting

 ### Type covariance
 - For a custom adapter of type `T`, It can work with instance of type `T` or type `T' extends T`
 - Normalization: It must be able to normalize type `T`.
 As a result, any `T' extends T` can be upcasted to type `T` and be normalized with loss of information
 - Denormalization: A wrapper can be normalized into type `S` which `S` is `T` or downcast to `T' extends T`. `S` is found using type resolution.
-- As the type adapter of type `T` can process any type `T' extends T`, information from subclass may be lost during normalization.
-To avoid, it is possible to define type adapter `T'` so that:
+- As the type adapter of type `T` can process any type `T' extends T`, information from subclass maybe lost during normalization.
+To mitigate, it is possible to define type adapter `T'` so that:
   - Type adapter `T'` processes type `T'` and any ` extends T'`
   - Type adapter `T` only processes type `T` and any type ` super T'`
   - Note that: `T' extends T` which mean they are under the same hierarchy